jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 what is a folder?
 *********************************************************************************

 A `folder (directory)`_ is a box for files_, it can also have other `folders (directories)`_.
-It helps keep things that should be together, in one place, the same way a folder in a file cabinet is used to keep files that should be together in one place.
+It helps keep things that should be together, in one place, the same way a folder in a file cabinet keeps files that should be together in one place.

 I keep every project I work on in its own directory_.
 All the code in this book is kept in a folder_ named ``pumping_python``.